 Display Name: GST

-Based On Ship Address: ticked (if ticked the tax would calculated based on the shipping address of the customer, if unticked the tax would be calculated based on the billing address of the customer)
+Based On Ship Address: ticked (if ticked the tax will be calculated based on the zone the shipping address of the customer fall into, if unticked the tax would be calculated based on the zone the billing address of the customer is in)

-Once you have entered all the required information you can click on Save.
+Once you have entered all the information, click Save.